erwin1/batterysim/README.md

 First of all, you need to run the application on your PC.
 There are several options:

-- Download one of the installers for Windows, Mac OS or Linux (**TODO** create OS specific installers)
+- Download one of the installers for [Windows](releases/download/v1.0.0/BatterySim-windows-1.0.0.msi), [Mac OS](releases/download/v1.0.0/BatterySim-macos-1.0.0.pkg) or Linux ([deb](releases/download/v1.0.0/BatterySim-linux-1.0.0.deb) or [rpm](releases/download/v1.0.0/BatterySim-linux-1.0.0.rpm)) from the [release page](releases/tag/v1.0.0).
-- Download the source code and run the application from source.
+- Or download the source code and run the application from source.
 See [How to run in development](#how-to-run-in-development) below.

 ### Run